Absolutely Kosher Records

 Absolutely Kosher Records is an independent California-based record label founded in 1998 in San Francisco by Cory Brown.
-The label moved to Berkeley in 2002 and then to Emeryville in October 2006 when it partnered with Misra Records.
-The two labels remain separate entities.
+The label moved to Berkeley in 2002 and then to Emeryville in October 2006 when it partnered with Misra Records for 3 years before separating.

 Absolutely Kosher has been listed on the RIAA website since 2005 as a distributed label of a reporting member (Fontana, the label's distributor).
 However, the label is not itself a member, and neither pay dues nor corresponds with the RIAA.
+Absolutely Kosher is a member in good standing with A2IM.

 On September 20, 2011, a statement from Cory Brown was placed on the label's website informing people that the label would cease to release any more records for the foreseeable future due to financial difficulties.